ADVERTISEMENT

 Bobbin lace seems to have originated in the fifteenth century or possibly earlier.
 Needle laces such as reticella and drawn work reach stunning heights in the hands of experienced lacemakers, and vintage needlework publications provide a wealth of tips and beautiful patterns for the needle lacer to pursue.
 Bobbin lace, although it is no more difficult to learn than any other needle art, remains a little more obscure.

 Where knitting has knit and purl stitches, bobbin lace has crosses and twists; where knitting has needles, bobbin lace has bobbins.
 Although some lace projects may call for the use of hundreds of bobbins, lacemakers work in sections and never deal with more than two pairs of bobbins at a time.
-He or she also will need a firm pillow to secure the pins around which the lace is made.
+Lacemakers also need a firm pillow to secure the pins into, around which the lace is made.
 Pillows may be purchased or made at home, using one of the many patterns available in books or online.
 Where knitting and crochet have patterns, bobbin lace has prickings, exact representations in pinpricks of the finished lace.
 To adjust the size and scale of a piece of bobbin lace, the lacer simply enlarges or shrinks the printed pricking and chooses a thread to correspond.

 Four years ago, I knew nothing at all about bobbin lace, but in the odd way that these things happen, I saw a bobbin lace kit at a vendor’s booth at the 2010 Bishophill, Illinois, Spin-In, bought it, opened it at home that same night, and was smitten.
 That impulsive purchase changed my life.